real-shut-down-exe/Django-Directory-Structure/README.md

 - `README.md`: Provides an introduction and documentation.
 ##
 > [!WARNING]
-> You need to create db.sqlite3 and env yourself
+> You need to create db.sqlite3 and env

 ### from: [github.com/real-shut-down-exe](https://github.com/real-shut-down-exe)